iamgiolaga/partitelle-bot/README.rst

 This is a *Python* project relying on `python-telegram-bot <https://github.com/python-telegram-bot/python-telegram-bot>`_ library.
 Data storage is handled through *PostgreSQL*.
-The application and the mentioned database are both hosted on `Heroku <https://heroku.com>`_.
+The application and the mentioned database are both hosted on `Render <https://dashboard.render.com>`_.

 =================
 Project structure
 =================
-- **database.ini**: a configuration file with database credentials (obscured from this repo for security reasons)
+- **database.ini**: a configuration file with database credentials
 - **config.py**: a little function to parse and read database credentials in *database.ini*
-- **Procfile**: a file for Heroku's pipelines of deployment to know where to take Python code.
 - **requirements.txt**: a file to indicate Heroku which external libraries are necessary to the Python code.
 - **main.py**: the real heart of PartitelleBot code